SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_21.png)

 <br>Navigate back to the Monitor -> Integrations and APIs.
 Select **Manage Integration Content** tile and then Select Runtime as **Edge Integration Cell**.
-Your deployed Integration flow should be in started state.
+Your deployed Integration flow should be in the 'started' state.
 Copy the API Endpoint URL.

 ![](/exercises/ex5/images/ex5_22.png)